Why is Coffee Bean Grinding Size Important?

 What is Under-The-Level Coffee?

 Coffee extracted too quickly can come from two factors (coffee is ground too rough or the extraction time is too fast), so the coffee you drink is quite pale and unstable (lacking or not extracting the desired flavors).

 So what about the taste of over-extracted coffee?

-In contrast to insufficiently extracted coffee, this time, they are removed for too long (or used a lot).
+In contrast to insufficiently extracted coffee, they are removed for too long (or used a lot) this time.
 The tastes appear in the water too much.
-The result is a rich, bitter and harsh taste (the same feeling as the taste of the chemical).
+The result is a rich, bitter and harsh taste (the same feeling as the taste of the chemical).ic